Rise to Success: Career Highlights of Landon Donovan

 Discover the career path of Landon Donovan, from the first major opportunity to industry-changing achievements.

-In 1999, Landon Donovan, an early soccer product of IMG Academy, signed for Bayer Leverkusen.
+In 1999, Landon Donovan, a soccer product of IMG Academy, signed for Bayer Leverkusen.

 In 2000, Landon Donovan made his senior debut for the United States men's national team.

-In 2001, Landon Donovan was loaned to the San Jose Earthquakes of Major League Soccer (MLS).
+In 2001, unhappy with his situation with Leverkusen, Landon Donovan was loaned to the San Jose Earthquakes of Major League Soccer (MLS).

 2002: FIFA World Cup Quarter-Finals and Best Young Player Award